 Storyboard That: “Best Option for Creating Storyboards for Small Projects like comics, school projects, blog content, and infographics.”
 There is an extensive library of images, characters, and layouts that are all intuitive for students to use.
 This is another platform that is extremely engaging, but can also take a lot of time for student exploration.

 Slides: ”Google Slides makes your ideas shine with a variety of presentation themes, hundreds of fonts, embedded video, animations, and more.
 All for free.”
-Google slides remains one of my favourite presentation tools because of its ease of use, and simple collaborative nature.
+Google slides remains one of my favorite presentation tools because of its ease of use, and simple collaborative nature.
 Students can use Slides to create digital portfolios, eBooks, reviews, flashcards, demonstrations, and more.

 These are only a minuscule sampling of the digital tools that can be offered to students for creation purposes.
 Some students will prefer the digital choices, while others thrive on the feel of paper, cardboard, markers, and glue in their hands.
 The important part is to give them choices, give them time, and give them encouragement.
 The more they grow in their creative thinking skills, the more they will desire that outlet.